Chattanooga Transportation

 All interstates lead to the Scenic City, or so it seems.
 Chattanooga’s sweet spot along I-24, I-59, and I-75 connects it to nearby major cities in the Southeast, including Nashville, Knoxville, Atlanta, and Birmingham.

-Some of the nation’s top logistics providers gravitate to the strong entrepreneurial spirit and convenient location of the Scenic City.
-Chatta-nooga is host to the annual Future of Freight Festival, uniting leaders and experts to forecast market trends in the industry.
-Several local businesses have been featured on the Inc. 5000 list of “Fastest Growing Companies in America,” including Steam Logistics, MOCA Logistics, KCH Transportation, Trident Transport, F2F Transport, and LogistiX.
+Some of the nation’s top logistics providers gravitate to the convenient location and thriving entrepreneurial spirit of the Scenic City.
+Chattanooga is host to the annual Future of Freight Festival, which unites leaders and experts to forecast market trends in the industry.
+Several local businesses have been featured on the 2024 Inc. 5000 list of “Fastest Growing Companies in America,” including Steam Logistics, MOCA Logistics, KCH Transportation, Taimen Transport, Trident Transport, Max Trans Logistics of Chatta-nooga, and AHS Consulting.

-Two major railway companies link the Scenic City to the rest of the country and support consumer supply chains.
-Norfolk Southern’s Crescent Corridor spans 2,500 miles from New Jersey to Louisiana, and CSX railways cover 1,600 miles of track throughout the state of Tennessee.
+Two major railway companies connect Chattanooga to the rest of the country and support supply chains.
+Norfolk Southern’s Crescent Corridor spans 2,500 miles from New Jersey to Louisiana, and CSX railways cover more than 1,500 miles of track throughout the state of Tennessee.

-Chattanooga, sometimes known as “Freight City,” is popular among trucking companies for its strategic location in the Southeast.
-U.S. Xpress and Covenant Logistics both call the Scenic City home, providing long-distance trucking and the distribution of raw materials and finished goods to manufacturers.
+Sometimes called “Freight City,” Chatta-nooga is popular among trucking companies for its strategic location in the Southeast.
+U.S. Xpress, Covenant Logistics, Shah Trucking & Logistics, and Tranco Logistics call the Scenic City home, providing long-distance trucking and the distribution of raw materials and finished goods to manufacturers.

-The Tennessee River, connected to a wealth of inland rivers, plays a significant role in transporting raw and finished goods throughout the Southeast.
-Several terminals are operated along the river, with companies like Serodino, Inc. transporting more than 2 million tons of cargo annually.
+Connected to a wealth of inland rivers, the Tennessee River has an essential role in transporting raw and finished goods throughout the Southeast.
+Several terminals operate along the river, with companies like Serodino, Inc. transporting more than 2 million tons of cargo annually.

 Getting Around the Scenic City

-The Tennessee River and its tributaries have provided transportation for as long as people have been settled in the Tennessee Valley.
-Today, river barges save hundreds of millions of dollars in transportation costs by transporting over 50 million tons of goods every year, according to the Tennessee Valley Authority (TVA).
+River transportation has flourished along the Tennessee River and its tributaries for as long as people have settled in the Tennessee Valley.
+Today, commercial navigation of the waterways continues to save hundreds of millions of dollars in transportation costs by transporting over 50 million tons of goods every year, according to the Tennessee Valley Authority (TVA).

 Chattanooga Metropolitan Airport (CHA) continues to see impressive growth while receiving recognition for its commitment to sustainability.
-With the recent addition of a covered parking garage and improved TSA checkpoint navigation, a 26,000-square-foot terminal expansion is now underway to add restrooms, concessions, and three new gates for more efficient boarding and deplaning.
-In addition to previously established nonstop flights to major hubs such as Charlotte, Dallas, and Atlanta, CHA will begin offering nonstop flights to Las Vegas in May of 2024.
+The airport’s most recent expansion officially opened in March of 2024, adding 26,000 square feet for two new gates, more efficient boarding and deplaning, restrooms, concessions, and more.
+In addition to previously established nonstop flights to major hubs such as Charlotte, Dallas, and Atlanta, CHA began offering nonstop flights to Las Vegas and resumed nonstop service to New York City in 2024.
+CHA has also announced a new nonstop flight from Chattanooga to Punta Gorda, starting in February 2025.

-With over 450 regular and electronic bikes available across 43 stations in the city, Bike Chattanooga continues to meet the high demand for city biking.
+Bike Chattanooga gives city bikers convenient access to 450 regular and electronic bikes available across 43 stations in the city.
 Riders have the option of a daily pass for $10, 3-day pass for $20, or annual pass for $50.

-The Chattanooga Area Regional Transportation Authority (CARTA) is Hamilton County’s public transit system, reliably transporting roughly 3 million passengers each year.
+Hamilton County’s public transit system, the Chattanooga Area Regional Transportation Authority (CARTA), reliably transports roughly 3 million passengers each year.
 In addition to the Downtown Electric Shuttle, CARTA operates the Care-a-Van service for the disabled and the Lookout Mountain Incline Railway.

-Take to the skies from the Chattanooga Metropolitan Airport (CHA), which has many of the services and none of the stress of a much larger airport.
-CHA offers convenient parking options, LEED-certified facilities, and a number of nonstop flights through major airlines Delta, United, Allegiant, and American Airlines.
+Take flight from the Chattanooga Metropolitan Airport (CHA), which has many of the services of a much larger airport without the extra stress.
+CHA offers convenient parking options, LEED-certified facilities, and a number of nonstop flights through major airlines Delta, United, Allegiant,

-Across from the Chattanooga Airport is the fixed base operator (FBO) Wilson Air Center, which caters highly rated services to private air travelers.
-Professional Pilot magazine has named Wilson Air Center the best FBO in the country, and plans are underway to develop Hixon’s Dallas Bay Skypark into a private fly-in community.
+Across from the Chattanooga Metropolitan Airport is the fixed base operator (FBO) Wilson Air Center, which provides highly-rated services to private air travelers.
+Professional Pilot magazine named Wilson Air Center the most improved FBO in the country in 2024, and plans are underway to develop Hixson’s Dallas Bay Skypark into a private fly-in community.

-Electric vehicle operators have access to over 200 charging stations in the Chattanooga region, including areas such as Lookout Mountain, Hixson, East Brainerd, and Ooltewah.
-Out of the stations in the area, 42 are free, and 80 are fast charging stations.
+Electric vehicle operators have access to over 300 public charging stations in the Chattanooga region, including areas such as Lookout Mountain, Hixson, East Brainerd, and Ooltewah.
+Out of the stations in the area, 39 are free, and 49 are fast charging stations.

 Groome Transportation is a convenient option for an airport-to-city shuttle.
 Located in East Ridge, Groome operates daily trips between the Scenic City and nearby Nashville International Airport and Atlanta’s Hartsfield-Jackson Airport.